QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

 on the left of :eq:`onefourfive` except on the diagonal, super-diagonal, and sub-diagonal, the :math:`LU` decomposition takes

-* :math:`L` to be zero except in the diagonal  and the leading sub-diagonal
+* :math:`L` to be zero except in the diagonal  and the leading sub-diagonal.

-* :math:`U` to be zero except on the diagonal and the super-diagonal
+* :math:`U` to be zero except on the diagonal and the super-diagonal.

 Thus, :eq:`onefournine` has the form